 Mandarin has, relatively speaking, very few sounds and very few syllables.
 This is neat when you learn pronunciation, because once you learn those sounds and syllables, you have most of what you need, and while there might still be things to polish and prosody to master, it’s still much easier than in some other languages.

-However, having few sounds makes listening much harder.
+However, having few syllables makes listening much harder.
 Many students say that they feel that everything sounds the same.

 The low number of syllables is due to the strictly limited syllable structure.
 No complicated consonant clusters allowed (compare with English “street” and “months”), syllables can only end in vowels and a few consonants, few vowel sounds overall (Swedish has twice the number, just to mention one example), and so on.